 Reply:

-The current DTT license expires in June 2021, and there are no indications that great changes will be done within this license period.
+The current DTT license expires in June 2021, and there are no indications that changes will be done within this license period.
 The amount of used spectrum at the moment is 320 MHz.
 The spectrum requirement in next license period is being reconsidered based on new technologies that are available and services that are expected by the users in future.
 The way it looks today, the dominating broadcasting standards in 2021 will be DVB-T2 with HEVC coding.
 New video requirements, like UHDTV will be a part of future services.
 These new demands for video and audio delivery assume technology development to keep “status quo” in spectrum/content requirements.
 The number of TV services in the network is considered to increase marginally, but supplementary services could increase, e.g. HbbTV, services for visual/hearing impaired people etc.

 Based on the above demands, 6 national frequency layers (plus the local Oslo multiplex) are believed to fulfill the requirements from 2021.